Design Arno’s life

 - multiply and distribute plants

-- throw seeds in common areas (guerilla gardening)
+- plant seeds or seedlings in common areas (guerilla gardening)

 Note: The item(s) marked with an exclamation mark (!)
 I am considering, I have not done them.